Kristof-nl/Movies/README.md

 # Movies
-Simple website where you can recommend a movie end find a movies recommendations made by the other users.
+Simple website where you can recommend a movie and find a movies recommendations made by the other users.